-13.2.1.
+13.2.2.
 Black Flags

-- 13.2.1.1.
-In-Race official MAY clear black flags that are erroneously given to a competitor during the race under certain conditions: - 13.2.1.1.1.
+- 13.3.1.1.
+In-Race official MAY clear black flags that are erroneously given to a competitor during the race under certain conditions: - 13.3.1.1.1.
 Unsafe Pit Entry for Avoiding or Involvement in a Multicar Incident: If a driver uses pit lane under race conditions to avoid an accident and is issued this penalty.
-The driver must inform the officials that he/she received this penalty for the actions stated and the official will review the incident. - 13.2.1.1.2.
+The driver must inform the officials that he/she received this penalty for the actions stated and the official will review the incident. - 13.3.1.1.2.
 Entering Closed Pit: If a driver enters pit road under green flag conditions and the yellow flag is waved while the driver is on pit road or during his/her stop.
-The driver must inform the officials that he/she received this penalty for the situation as stated and the official will review the incident.
+The driver must inform the officials that he/she received this penalty for the situation as stated and the official will review the incident. - 13.3.1.1.3.
+Passing a Car before Start/Finish line on a Start or Restart: If an accident happens on a race start/restart a car is given a black flag for passing a car involved in the accident.
+Or if a driver passes car not directly involved in the accident but passing the car is determined by the officials to be in the interest of safety the official may clear the flag.

-13.2.2.
+13.3.2.
 Pitting

-- 13.2.2.1.
-Green Flag Pit Exit: When exiting the pits under green flag drivers will merge onto the track on the back straight when there is no defined pit exit access road. - 13.2.2.2.
+- 13.3.2.1.
+Green Flag Pit Exit: When exiting the pits under green flag drivers will merge onto the track on the track as defined by the iRacing.com Director of Competition via driver's meeting email prior to the event. - 13.3.2.2.
 Yellow Flag Pit Entry: Pit road entry is defined by the yellows cones.
 Drivers must be in single file directly behind the car in front of them when entering pit road.
 Drivers must enter pit road in the acceleration lane.

-13.2.3.
-Safety and Minimum Speed
+13.3.3.
+Safety & Minimum Speed

-- 13.2.3.1.
-Drivers may be asked to move to the rear of the field for connections issues that may affect the racing and safety conditions of all drivers. - 13.2.3.2.
-Cars that are damaged may be parked if it is deemed the damaged car is a safety and/or competition hazard. - 13.2.3.3.
+- 13.3.3.1.
+Drivers may be asked to move to the rear of the field for connections issues that may affect the racing and safety conditions of all drivers. - 13.3.3.2.
+Cars that are damaged may be parked if it is deemed the damaged car is a safety and/or competition hazard.

+13.3.3.3.
 Competitors must maintain a race speed that is safe for all competitors.
 If a driver is deemed to be off the pace and creating a safety hazard, he/she may be parked.
-FIRST/iRacing.com may institute a minimum speed standard per race based on the average lap times of the race leaders.
+F.I.R.S.T./iRacing.com may institute a minimum speed standard per race based on the average lap times of the race leaders.
 If any driver is unable to maintain the defined lap time he/she may be asked to park his/her car.

-13.2.4.
+13.3.4.
 Racing Surface

-13.2.4.1.
+13.3.4.1.
 The racing surface is defined in the track map located in the tracks section of the member's site.
 Attempts to use surfaces outside of the defined racing surface as an advantage will disqualify any competitor from the race and/or the series.
 See Section 13.1 Sportsmanship and Sporting Code.